MarkCruse/k3y-open-sessions/README.md

 ## Project Description

-The K3Y Open Slot Finder is a tool for SKCC K3Y operators to easily identify available time slots during the [SKCC Straight Key Month](https://www.skccgroup.com/k3y/k3y.php) event.
+The K3Y Open Session Finder is a tool for SKCC K3Y operators to easily identify available time slots during the [SKCC Straight Key Month](https://www.skccgroup.com/k3y/k3y.php) event.

-K3Y operators can select a region, adjust for their local time zone, and view open operating slots within a custom time window—making it simple to find and request times to participate.
+K3Y operators can select a region, adjust for their local time zone, and view open operating times within a custom time window—making it simple to find and request times to participate.

 ## Live Demo